Evan Longoria Player Props: Diamondbacks vs. Rays

-The Arizona Diamondbacks, including Evan Longoria and his .750 slugging percentage over his past 10 games, take on starter Taj Bradley and the Tampa Bay Rays at Chase Field, Tuesday at 9:40 PM ET.
+Evan Longoria and his .405 on-base percentage over his past 10 games (104 points higher than his season-long percentage), will be in action for the Arizona Diamondbacks versus the Tampa Bay Rays and Zach Eflin on June 28 at 9:40 PM ET.

+In his last game, he notched a home run while going 2-for-3 against the Rays.

 Evan Longoria Game Info & Props vs. the Rays